 Wild Leeks (shade)

-The effort that goes into the planning and building of an edible landscape is worth every drop of sweat.
-It’s a good feeling to know that everything I’ve planted will benefit my family this season and for many seasons to come.
+The effort that goes into planning an edible landscape and then bringing that plan to life is worth every drop of sweat.
+I feel good knowing that everything I’ve planted will benefit my family this season and for many seasons to come.

 Have you considered transforming your backyard or front yard into a food-producing edible garden?

 This article was originally published on March 22, 2019, and has been updated and revised.